This note aims to answer some FAQs related to the budget deficit.Jump to full report >>

 When the government spends more than it receives in tax and other revenues it needs to borrow to cover the difference.
 This borrowing is known as ‘public sector net borrowing’, but is often referred to as the deficit.

 It is not unusual for the government to borrow.
-Since 1970, the government has had a surplus in only seven years.
+Since 1970/71, the government has had a surplus in only six years.

-The annual average budget deficit has been 3.3% of national income since 1970.
+The annual average budget deficit has been 3.3% of national income `since 1970.
 It has varied significantly over this period as the chart below shows.
 Large budget deficits occurred in the mid-1970s and early 1990s and more recently after the financial crisis.
-Borrowing peaked at £152 billion (9.9% of national income) in 2009/10.
+Borrowing peaked at £153 billion (9.9% of national income) in 2009/10.

 The big increase in the budget deficit from 2008 onwards was caused by both an increase in government spending and a fall in government revenue.
 Public spending increased from 39% of national income in 2007/08 to 45% in 2009/10.
 At the same time, government revenue fell from 36% of national income to 35%.

 The budget deficit is financed by sale of government bonds.
 These are essentially interest paying “IOUs” which the government sells to investors.
 Purchasers of government bonds include pension funds, insurance companies, households and overseas investors.
-At the moment, the government has to sell a large volume of bonds as the budget deficit is high.
-This explains why the previous Coalition Government attached so much importance to deficit reduction, which it believed important to maintain the confidence of the bond markets and keep interest rates low.
+Following the 2008-2009 recession, the government had to sell a large volume of bonds as the budget deficit was high.
+This was why the previous Coalition Government attached so much importance to deficit reduction, which it believed important to maintain the confidence of the bond markets and keep interest rates low.

 The lower net interest figure includes the impact that the Bank of England’s quantitative easing has on the government’s debt interest payments.
 The Bank has bought government debt from private investors such as pension funds and insurance companies to get money into the economy.
 As some of the government’s debt is being held by another public sector body – the Bank of England – it means that when the government comes to make interest payments it is giving these payments to another part of the public sector.
-The net effect for the public sector, or government, is a debt interest payment of £0.
+The net effect is that these debt interest payments are cancelled out for the public sector.

 The current budget deficit is the difference between government’s day-to-day spending and its revenues, or more formally its current spending and current receipts.
 This measure differs from the overall budget deficit as it does not include government spending on net investment.

-The current budget deficit is forecast to be £18 billion in 2017/18, equivalent to 0.9% of national income.
+The current budget deficit has a small surplus in 2017/18 and is forecast to be in surplus by £2 billion in 2018/19, equivalent to 0.1% of national income.

 A distinction is often drawn between the cyclical and structural elements of the budget deficit.
 The size of the deficit is influenced by the state of the economy: in a boom, when the economy is above its potential, tax receipts are relatively high and spending on unemployment benefit is low.
 This reduces the level of borrowing.
 The reverse happens in a recession when borrowing tends to be high.